CLIENT ACCOUNTS

 • Buy fewer shares when prices are higher

-Dollar cost averaging can lower your average cost per share of a mutual fund, but it doesn’t guarantee a profit or protect against loss.
+Dollar cost averaging can lower your average cost per share of an investment, but it doesn’t guarantee a profit or protect against loss.
 You should consider your willingness to keep investing when share prices are declining.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.